EPISODE II: Part VI - the evidence mounts / approaching Luyten b

 “No, Captain,” Warwick replied.
 “We’re awaiting the arrival of Beta and the Geophysicist.

-“It’s definitely rilidium,” Zara Veillon declared, standing in front of the workbench, all personnel protected by a radiation safety suit.
+“It’s definitely rilidium,” newly appointed Chief Geologist Zara Veillon declared, standing in front of the workbench, all personnel donning radiation suits.
 A laser torch was used to remove the padlocks.
 The contents of both lead boxes were removed and placed on the bench, identified and tested for radiation levels.
-“It’s safe to remove our ionization suits,” she announced, her voice muffled by the hooded portion of her suit.
+“It’s safe to remove our ionization suits,” she announced, her voice muffled by the hooded portion of her head covering.
 Foxwell, Beta, the Chief Engineer, and Chief of Security Warwick carefully removed their protective clothing.
 They gathered around the Galactic Fleet Geophysicist.

 “What are we looking at, Doctor Veillon?”
 Foxwell asked.

-Dr. Rivera examined the hypospray injector and vials, then the powder.
-“I agree with the findings of the geophysicist, captain.
-I can run additional tests on the vials in sickbay, but the fact they’re radioactive pretty much confirms what Dr. Veillon has stated.”
+Rivera examined the hypospray injector and vials, then the powder.
+“I agree with the findings of Doctor Veillon, Captain.
+I can run additional tests on the vials in sickbay, but the fact they’re radioactive pretty much confirms what she stated.”

 “Run the tests, doctor.
 I want those results when Leia is questioned.”